Family Pops concert coming in May

 It will be a furry night when The Family Pops Concert by the Lee’s Summit Symphony returns.

-He will be joined by a tiger, an eagle, bronco and Titan, mascots of local schools.
+He will be joined by a tiger, an eagle, a bronco and a Titan, mascots of local schools.
 Other traditional activities include the Instrument Petting Zoo, where kids can try out various instruments of the orchestra and even play conductor, assisted by musicians.
-Art from elementary students will be displayed, and there will be an art project.
+Art from elementary students will be displayed.